 QoS function helps you to control your network traffic for each application from LAN (Ethernet and/or Wireless) to WAN (Internet).
 It facilitates you to control the different quality and speed of through put for each application when the system is running with full loading of upstream.

-Here are the items within the QoS section: Prioritization and Outbound / Inbound IP Throttling (bandwidth management).
+You can find three items under the QoS section: Prioritization and Outbound / Inbound IP Throttling (bandwidth management).

 Prioritization

 There are three priority settings to be provided in the Router: